Fatsia japonica - Japanese fatsia

 Soil: adaptable to soil types, no other special requirements

-this plant is easy in a shady, well-drained site.
+In Jacksonville, this plant is easy in a shady, well-drained site.